 December 7, 1941, will forever be one of the most memorable dates in American history.
 The attack on Pearl Harbor, a preemptive assault to prevent the U.S Pacific Fleet from entering the War in the Pacific, began at precisely 7:48 a.m.
-Over 350 Japanese fighter planes destroyed 188 U.S aircraft, four naval battleships, and killed 2,402 Americans, as well as wounding 1,282 others.
+Over 350 Japanese fighter planes destroyed 188 U.S aircraft, and four naval battleships, killed 2,402 Americans, as well as wounded 1,282 others.
 At this point, WWII had been going on for nearly two years, and the United States had been maintaining its isolationist policy to avoid becoming involved in another world war.
 The following day, December 8th, the United States declared war on Japan.

 Goetzmann, Jule Lawrence (1912-1956) — of Moline, Rock Island County, Ill.; Washington, D.C.
 Born in St. Paul, Ramsey County, Minn., December 12, 1912.
 Foreign Service officer; economist; U.S. Vice Consul in Havana, 1937-39; Yokohama, 1939-41; Bilbao, 1942-46.
 Member, American Economic Association.
 Died July 23, 1956 (age 43 years, 224 days).
 The burial location is unknown.
 Jewish Widow German Consul

 Update Dec 26, 2019

 I was contacted by Frank Hoffmann, a Korean studies specialist, and art historian who found my website during his research.
 A few years ago, he wrote the book “Berlin Koreans and Pictured Koreans,” which can now be downloaded here.